pratham-garg-456/Broke_Buddy/README.md

 - git merge origin/main -> to accept the remote changes
 - git fetch origin/main -> to update the remote branch in your repository to point to the latest version.
 - git push --all -> to push all the branches from main to remote
+- git clone <-- HTTPS--> -> Initializes git in local repository and pulls the remote repository.